Riyufuchi/ConsoleArt/README.md

     # Get the repository - how to is in section Git and Make
     # Build the PDF documentation
-    # (Makefile runs LaTeX twice so Table of Contents and references are correct)
+    # (CMake runs LaTeX twice so Table of Contents and references are correct)
-    make docs
+    cd latex-doc/
+    cmake ..
+    cmake --build . --target docs
    ```

 ## Compilation